 Since returning to Australia in 2002, Myee has toured with the Australian Chamber Orchestra and Australian Brandenburg Orchestra, recorded regularly for ABC Classics, toured extensively with Acacia Quartet and since 2015 has become the Artistic Director of the Bowral Autumn Music Festival.

 To download a PDF of Myee's biography please click here.

-Since immigrating to Australia in 2001 Stefan has regularly played with the Australian Opera and Ballet Orchestra, the Australian Brandenburg Orchestra and many other ensembles.
-As soloist he has recorded the Brandenburg Concerto No. 6 for ABC Classics.
+Since immigrating to Australia in 2001, Stefan has worked with the Australian Brandenburg Orchestra, the Australian Opera and Ballet Orchestra and recorded the 6th Brandenburg Concerto for ABC Classics.

-With the formation of the Acacia Quartet he has turned his focus to chamber music.
-Stefan at the Australian Institute of Music.
+Since the formation of Acacia Quartet, Stefan has turned his focus to chamber music and teaching at the Australian Institute of Music.